20 years of service to the Mauritian Global Business industry

 The growth of the global business sector can also be linked to the fact that Mauritius has long been, since the past twenty years now, the traditional preferred route for investment in India.
 This is mainly because of the favourable tax treaty Mauritius has with India.

-Mauritius has also developed good treaty network with African countries and to date has several well established tax treaties with 13 African countries and 5 treaties await signature.
+Mauritius has also developed good treaty network with African countries.
 As such and given its geographical strategic location, Mauritius can rightly position itself as the gateway for investment in India and Africa.

 Mauritius as an IFC provides a robust regulatory framework sensibly balanced with a business friendly environment.
 Mauritius fully supports international initiatives (FATF, Basel, IOSCO, and IAIS) in combating money laundering and terrorist financing.
 Mauritius recent classification on the White List of the OECD enhances its position as a reputable jurisdiction.